 Please use this address: Liz Danforth, PO Box 14824, Tucson AZ 85732 USA.

 I would appreciate an email to let me know they are coming and to watch for them, since I do not check my PO Box daily.
-(You can reach me via [liz AT lizdanforth dot com].)
+(You can reach me via [etdanforth AT gmail dot com].)

 Do you have whiteback artist proofs from Magic?

-Yes.
-I am out of some cards (including Hymn to Tourach, which I am asked for most), but I have most others at this time.
+Yes, but I am out of many popular cards (including Hymn to Tourach, which I am asked for most, Merchant Scroll, and others).

-My prices are $10 each for most English-language cards; $8 each for non-English cards.
-A few cards I am about to run out of — those will be $15 per card.
-Let me know what card(s) you are interested in, and I’ll let you know if I have what you want.
+My prices start at $20 each, at this time.
+When I start to run out of certain cards, prices will be higher, up to $75.
+Let me know what card(s) you are interested in, and I’ll let you know if I have what you want, and at what price.
 You can find my complete card list here.

 A signature on the cards you buy is included in the price.
 Postage to mail them to you is NOT included.